pbs-assess/TTTworkshop/README.md

 ### Original schedule

-**This was our original rough idea but will be updated a lot since the workshop is four days not five and we may not use TMB much**
+**This was our original rough idea but will be updated a lot since the workshop is four days not five and also we have not yet used TMB much.
+We will clarify closer to the workshop.**

 #### Day 1